oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 control of the respective server.

-If the attacker were able to gain full control, including shell access, it would be able to circumvent all controls and access resources.
-It would also obtain other access tokens held on the compromised system that would potentially be valid to access other resource servers.
+If the attacker were able to gain full control, including shell access, all controls can be circumvented and all resources be accessed.
+The attacker would also be able to obtain other access tokens held on the compromised system that would potentially be valid to access other resource servers.

 Preventing server breaches by hardening and monitoring server systems is considered a standard operational procedure and, therefore, out of